Gambia could become the first country to reverse a ban on female genital cutting

 The chairperson of the local Center for Women’s Rights and Leadership, Fatou Jagne Senghore said the bill is “aimed at curtailing women’s rights and reversing the little progress made in recent years.”
 The president of the local Female Lawyers Association, Anna Njie, said the practice “has been proven to cause harm through medical evidence.”

-UNICEF said earlier this month that some 30 million women globally have undergone the procedure in the past eight years, most of them in Africa but some in Asia and the Middle East.
+UNICEF said earlier this month that some 30 million women globally have undergone female genital cutting in the past eight years, most of them in Africa but some in Asia and the Middle East.

 More than 80 countries have laws prohibiting the procedure or allowing it to be prosecuted, according to a World Bank study cited this year by a United Nations Population Fund Q&A published earlier this year.
 They include South Africa, Iran, India and Ethiopia.

-“No religious text promotes or condones female genital mutilation,” the UNFPA report says, adding there is no benefit to the procedure.
+“No religious text promotes or condones female genital mutilation,” the UNFPA report says, adding there is no benefit to it.

 Girls are subjected to the procedure at ages ranging from infancy to adolescence.
 Long term, it can lead to urinary tract infections, menstrual problems, pain, decreased sexual satisfaction and childbirth complications as well as depression, low self-esteem and post-traumatic stress disorder.